 Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26 or New Zealand 0800 POISON or 0800

-764766) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have
+764766) for advice, or go to Accident and Emergency at the nearest hospital immediately if you think that you or anyone else

-taken too much Tamoxifen Sandoz.
+may have taken too much TAMOXIFEN SANDOZ.
 Do this even if there are no signs of discomfort or poisoning.

-Symptoms of an overdose may include problems with the rhythm of your heart.
+If you take too much TAMOXIFEN SANDOZ you may experience problems with the rhythm of your heart.

 Things you must do

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Tamoxifen Sandoz.
+If you are about to be started on any new medicine, tell your doctor, dentist or pharmacist that you are taking TAMOXIFEN

 Things you must not do